Tenclea/Easy-GTN/README.md

 # Easy Guess The Number

-A "advanced" Discord selfbot I made that automatically plays Guess The Number (GTN) games.
+An "advanced" Discord selfbot I made that automatically plays Guess The Number (GTN) games.

 ## Requirements